-While cryptic crosswords pose a challenge to novice solvers, expert solvers draw on a combination of world knowledge, domain-specific cryptic crossword knowledge, linguistic knowledge, and general problems solving.
-Expert solvers know the rules that govern cryptic crosswords, but they also reason about them flexibly and apply them to solve novel clues.
-In the psychology literature, it has been claimed that cryptic crosswords depend on domain-general intelligence \citep{friedlander2020fluid}.
-Moreover, \citet{friedlander2018penny} cite cryptic crosswords as an ideal domain for studying the ``aha moment'' in humans because they can be solved by experts with high accuracy (but often not at first glance), can be easily created by expert humans, and require drawing on a diverse range of cognitive abilities.

-Therefore, we believe that cryptic crosswords are an excellent domain for developing computational language systems that ``learn and think like humans'' \citep{lake2016building}.
-In particular, we argue that cryptic crossword clues pose an interesting and important challenge for modern NLP.
+While cryptics pose a challenge to novice solvers unfamiliar with their structure, experts flexibly combine world, domain-specific, and linguistic knowledge to solve novel clues.
+Experts know the rules that govern cryptic clues, but they also reason about them flexibly and apply them to solve novel clues.
+In the psychology literature, it has been claimed that cryptics depend on domain-general intelligence and are an ideal domain for studying the ``aha moment'' in humans \citep{friedlander2020fluid, friedlander2018penny} because experts can solve them with high accuracy (but rarely at first glance), they can be easily generated, and they require drawing on a diverse range of cognitive abilities.
+Therefore, we believe that cryptic crosswords are an excellent domain for developing computational language systems that ``learn and think like humans'' \citep{lake2017building}, posing an interesting and important challenge for modern machine learning.

-In this paper, we first present a dataset of cryptic crosswords clues taken from \texttt{theguardian.com}, consisting of 142,380 cleaned clues from 5,518 puzzles over 21 years.
-Second, we present a series of computational benchmarks, along with a sequence to sequence approach that uses the pretrained T5 model, to characterize the problem space---and to illustrate why cryptic crosswords pose a particular challenge for existing NLP approaches.
-Finally, we present a curriculum learning approach, in which our system is first trained on related tasks (e.g., an augmented word descrambling task) before being unleashed on real cryptic crossword clues.
-This approach meaningfully improves on our standard T5 sequence-to-sequence approach and on the best performing model in \citealt{efrat2021cryptonite}---concurrent work that presents a similar dataset and baseline T5 approach.
+Our main contributions are, first, a cleaned dataset of cryptic crosswords clues from \texttt{theguardian.com}, consisting of 142,380 clues from 5,518 puzzles over 21 years;\footnote{We release the dataset along with all code to reproduce the results in this paper at \url{https://github.com/jsrozner/decrypt}.} and second, a novel curriculum learning approach, in which the model is first fine-tuned on related, synthetic tasks (e.g., an augmented word descrambling task) before tackling actual cryptic clues.
+This method meaningfully improves on a standard T5 seq-to-seq approach and on the best model of \citet{efrat2021cryptonite}---concurrent work that presents a similar dataset and similar neural baseline using T5.

-While we show that our sequence to sequence approach can learn interesting features of the problem space, including learning some meta-linguistic facts about word length, fully solving cryptic crosswords remains a challenge for NLP.
-In particular, we show that the Transformer-based approach suffers significantly when the test set is constructed so as to avoid having answer words that also appear in the training set.
-Moreover, although we introduce a novel method that considerably improves T5's performance, we are still far below expert human performance.
-To that end, we hope that this dataset will serve as a challenge for future work.